 - Problems feeding in infants

-The doctor will ask about your child’s symptoms and past health.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
-EG can be hard to diagnose with simple tests.
+EG can be hard to diagnose with tests.
 Other issues of the stomach or intestines can cause similar problems.
-Tests to rule out other conditions include:
+Tests to rule out other conditions are:

 - Blood tests